-The aim of this website is to constitute a misaligned pattern base.
+The aim of this website is to constitute a spoiled pattern base.
 This website is collaborative.
 A validation committee has been constituted to validate new propositions.
-If you want to submit a problem, strong points, an alternative solution or a misaligned pattern, you just have to register you.
+If you want to submit a problem, strong points, an alternative solution or a spoiled pattern, you just have to register you.

 Design patterns are mainly concentrating on problems that may arise during the design phase of objects software.
 They limit the time needed to solve problems and improve the documentation and the maintenance of an existing system.
 Design patterns give a name, isolate and identify the fundamental principles of a general structure, to make it a useful way to develop a reusable object-oriented design.
 They determine the concerned classes and instances, their responsibilities and their cooperations.
 Each design pattern describes a design problem, the circumstances in which it applies, the resulting effects of its implementation, as well as the compromises implied.
 The most common have been proposed and arranged by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides "the GoF" (Gang of Four).
 They gathered in a catalog, twenty-three design patterns, corresponding to twenty-three recurring design problems.